Shihira/krunner-bridge/README.md

 * Q: What if I want multiple scripts?
 * A: Just append one more config entry (line or group), where the key anything unique.
 KRunner bridge searches all properties and groups starting with `X-KRunner-Bridge-Script`.

+* Q: How can I update this plugin after with the new features from https://github.com/Shihira/krunner-bridge/pull/3 ?
+* A: You should remove the python api file located at ~/.local/share/kservices5/krunner_bridge.py.
+After this you can install the new version and add the scripts to the config file.
+If you only use python scripts, they should be compatible, otherwise you have to change the json input from standard input to the first program argument.

 -----